complyue/hbi/Readme.md

 `request/response` pattern, `response`s are destined to be received and processed in many real-world cases, and `response`, if expected, is to be received during the `after-posting stage`.

-As the peer sees incoming traffic about the conversation, it establishes a `hosting-conversation` to accommodate the `landing` of _peer-scripting-code_ received.
+As the peer sees inbound traffic about the conversation, it establishes a `hosting-conversation` to accommodate the `landing` of _peer-scripting-code_ received.

 A `hosting conversation` has just 1 stage, naming is not necessary but just call it